October 2024

 - Skip the bread basket and free soda refills.

-- Request substitutes for healthier alternatives (salad instead of fries).
+- Request healthier alternatives (salad instead of fries).

 What you don’t eat is as important as what you do eat.
-While we can eat these ingredients in moderation, most Americans exceed the recommended daily allowance, according to the Dietary Guidelines.
-Here’s what the AHA recommends for each:
+While we can eat these ingredients in moderation, many Americans exceed these recommendations from the AHA:

 - Sugar.
-Added sugars should be strictly limited.
-Women should limit added sugars to no more than 100 calories (about six teaspoons) daily.
-Men should consume no more than 150 calories (nine teaspoons) daily.
+Added sugars should be strictly limited to no more than 6% of your daily caloric intake.
+For most women, this means no more than 100 calories (about 25 grams or six teaspoons) daily.
+For most men, this means no more than 150 calories (about 36 grams or nine teaspoons) daily.

 - Saturated fats.
-Limit saturated fat to no more than 5-6% of total daily calories.
+Limit saturated fat to less than 6% of total daily calories.
 That’s about 11 to 13 grams if you eat 2,000 calories a day.